Best Travel Insurance for Families

 Seven Corners

-Seven Corners' RoundTrip Choice plan shines when traveling with extended family or groups.
-Each additional traveler receives discounted pricing, and the plan includes a Return of Minor Children benefit, covering transportation if adults are hospitalized abroad.
+Seven Corners' RoundTrip Choice plan works well when traveling with extended family or groups.
+Each additional traveler gets discounted pricing, and the plan includes a Return of Minor Children benefit that covers transportation if adults are hospitalized abroad.

 Return of Minor Children pays for an escort to accompany your kids home if you're injured or hospitalized during the trip.
-This gives parents peace of mind that children won't be stranded abroad during a medical emergency.
-The benefit covers commercial flights and, if necessary, private transportation to ensure safe return.
+Children won't be stranded abroad during a medical emergency.
+The benefit covers commercial flights and, if necessary, private transportation for safe return.

-Rates increase for older age mixes (50 and above) by approximately 15 to 20%, but Seven Corners' multi-traveler savings offset that difference.
-Families with grandparents on the trip can maintain coverage equality across ages under one group plan.
-The insurer doesn't penalize families for including older travelers the way some competitors do.
+Rates increase for older travelers (50 and above) by about 15% to 20%, but Seven Corners' multi-traveler savings offset that difference.
+Families with grandparents on the trip maintain coverage across ages under one group plan.
+The insurer doesn't penalize families for including older travelers like some competitors do.

-Ideal for: Large or multigenerational families needing group pricing and high evacuation protection.
+Best for: Large or multigenerational families needing group pricing and high evacuation protection

 Company Image